Chatterino/chatterino2/BUILDING_ON_WINDOWS.md

 1. Navigate to your build output directory with Windows Explorer, e.g. `C:\Users\example\src\build-chatterino-Desktop_Qt_5_15_2_MSVC2019_64bit-Release`
 2. Enter the `release` directory
 3. Delete all files except the `chatterino.exe` file.
 You should be left with a directory only containing `chatterino.exe`.
-4. Open a command prompt (cmd or PowerShell), and execute:
+4. Open a command prompt and execute:

         cd C:\Users\example\src\build-chatterino-Desktop_Qt_5_15_2_MSVC2019_64bit-Release\release
         C:\Qt\5.15.2\msvc2019_64\bin\windeployqt.exe chatterino.exe